DordyBalbez/Pokemon-Catch-Probability/README.md

 <img src="gifs/Example.gif" width="600" height="350"/>

-Be sure that when Pokemon Version is on, that the visual boy advance window reads exactly as one of the following:
+Be sure that when Pokemon Version is on, that the games read exactly as listed on the Pokeman.csv

-Pokemon Red - VisualBoyAdvance-M 2.1.5

-Pokemon Blue - VisualBoyAdvance-M 2.1.5

-Pokemon - Yellow Version - VisualBoyAdvance-M 2.1.5

-Pocket Monsters - Red Version - VisualBoyAdvance-M 2.1.5

-Pocket Monsters - Green Version - VisualBoyAdvance-M 2.1.5

-Pocket Monsters - Blue Version - VisualBoyAdvance-M 2.1.5

 <img src="gifs/it works.gif" width="650" height="350"/>

-Hit S'Go when the game is running, it should have three probabilities:
+Hit S'Go when the game is running, it should have three probabilities;

-Ultraball: 0.66%

-Greatball: 0.5%

-Pokeball: 0.39%

 When entering into battle with a wild pokemon, the probabilities should change

+BUG: You may notice that the probabilities for gen 2 read nan%, this should change to the proper probabililties

+when encountering a Pokemon.
+In Crystal, the probabilities should fluctuate when there is an animation playing, and

+settle to the correct values after the animation stops

 Next:
-Support for later gens, and other emulators
+gen 3 and 4 support, and other emulators

 Prettier GUI

 32-bit version is like 4 lines of code different I should just make a 32-bit version..